1102131860/systolic_array/README.md

 ## Milestone 1 Deliverables
 Each team will submit one tar.gz through Canvas with filename _group<group_number>\_ms1.tar.gz_.
 The file should include the below deliverables organized the same as the directories in tutorials.
- 1. A script written in a high level programing language such as python or C that models the CORDIC behavior on a bit level (One-To-One Accurate Results).
+ 1. A script written in a high level programing language such as python or C that models the CORDIC behavior on a bit level.
+Unlike the provided high level script, your high level should match the output of your CORDIC module.
 We have specified the format of the [input data file](scripts/cordic_input.txt).
  2. A functionally correct and verified CORDIC RTL design integrated with the CORDIC wrapper.
 Remember to rename the module cordic_top_groupnumber to have the appropriate group number.
  3. A test framework that is used to verify your design.
  4. A Readme that clearly explains the organization of your design and how to run both the high level simulation model and test framework.